Nutrition and Pregnancy

 If you have particular nutritional concerns that are not addressed below please discuss these with your midwife or doctor.
 You can also contact a dietician in CUMH by calling 087 794 8470.

-- If you are planning to become pregnant, healthy eating and lifestyle is a vital part of preparing for pregnancy.
+- If you are planning to become pregnant, healthy eating and lifestyle are a vital part of preparing for pregnancy.
 This is a guide to healthy eating prior to pregnancy which will play an important role in preparing your body for the nutritional demands of pregnancy.
 All women of childbearing age who may become pregnant should take a Folic acid supplement.
 Here is a link to more information on folic acid recommendations.

 - There are various nutrients that need particular consideration during pregnancy such as